tinko26/ao/docs/modules/recv.md

 ao_recv_forever(x);
 ```

-Additionally, data can be received in non-blocking fashion, which succeeds, only if data is available immediately.
+Also, data can be received in a non-blocking fashion, which succeeds, only if data is available immediately.

 ```c
 ao_recv_try(x);
 ```

-Finally, the receiving can be stripped down.
+Finally, the process can be stripped down into the three stages of beginning, awaiting, and ending the receiving of data.

 ```c
 // Begin.